top of page

 C. Restrictions

-3. Player must have played one third of his games at the position chosen.
+3. A player must have played one third of his games at the position since Opening Day

-6. Any player drafted in supplemental automatically becomes an “above-the-line” player.
+5. Any player drafted in a supplemental automatically becomes an “above-the-line” player

 D. Absenteeism